-Professor Mary Condon joined the Osgoode faculty in 1992 and was appointed Associate Dean (Academic) in July 2016.
+Dean Mary Condon joined the Osgoode faculty in 1992.
+She served as Associate Dean (Academic) from July 2016 to April 2018, and is currently appointed the Dean (Interim).
 Between 2008 and 2016 she was appointed by the Ontario government as a Commissioner and Board Member of the Ontario Securities Commission (OSC).
 For three of those years (2011-2014) she served as one of two full-time Vice-Chairs of the OSC.
 In that capacity she was executive sponsor of a number of policy initiatives.
 She also issued numerous adjudicative decisions as a member of the OSC’s tribunal.

 Between 2014 and 2016 she served as a member of Canada’s National Steering Committee for Financial Literacy.
 She was a member of the Board of Trustees of the York University Pension Fund between 2005 and 2014.